In this article, we’ll show you how to sign a PDF on a Mac, step by step. We’ll go through multiple options to get that PDF signed, like:

 Although its main focus is PDF editing, it also includes electronic signature capabilities, allowing you to add signature fields to your PDFs.

 The platform lets you keep up with your proposals, letting you know who has interacted with them and keeping you informed about the process.
 PandaDoc also has a responsive app for Android and iOS, and the platform works well with Windows and macOS.
+Here are some PandaDoc alternatives to consider.

 Pros and cons of using an e-signature platform to sign PDFs on a Mac